killercup/scribbles/content/posts/2026-05-15-still-blogging.md

 ## Hugo

-The blog ran on [Jekyll] for its inception until last month.
+The blog ran on [Jekyll] from its inception until last month.
 I chose it because GitHub Pages shipped it by default and I wanted to publish something.
 That worked in 2016,